 Taxes?
 No Big Deal

 Way too often I’ve seen people ignore the importance of filing taxes correctly and on time.
 Some try to take shortcuts this year thinking they’ll fix it in the future.
 Not a wise decision.
-With so many options for do-it-yourself tax software available there are no excuses to get it done right.
+With so many options for do-it-yourself tax software, tools and calculators available there are no excuses to get it done right.